 Throughout history, people have always been dependent on technology.
 Of course, the technology of each era might not have the same shape and size as today, but for their time, it was certainly something for people to look at.

 People would always use the technology they had available to help make their lives easier and at the same time try to perfect it and bring it to the next level.
 This is how the concept of the industrial revolution began.
-Right now, we are going through the fourth industrial revolution, aka Industry 4.0.
+Right now, we are going through the fourth industrial revolution, aka Industry 4.0, where we are witnessing the rise of tech & web design companies.

 Here is a little information on the three previous industrial revolutions leading to today!

 The First Industrial Revolution of 1765

 The first industrial revolution followed the proto-industrialization period.
 It started at the end of the 18th century to the beginning of the 19th.
 The biggest changes came in the industries in the form of mechanization.
 Mechanization was why agriculture started to be replaced by the industry as the backbone of the societal economy.

 At the time, people witnessed massive extraction of coal along with the significant invention of the steam engine that created a new type of energy that later on helped speed up the manufacturing of railroads, thus accelerating the economy.

 The Second Industrial Revolution of 1870

 Following the first Industrial Revolution, we see the world go through the second almost a century later.
 It started at the end of the 19th century, with massive technological advancements in industries that helped the emergence of a new source of energy—electricity, gas, and oil.

 This revolution resulted in the creation of the internal combustion engine that started to reach its full potential.
 Other important points of the second industrial revolution were the development of steel demand, chemical synthesis and methods of communication such as the telegraph and the telephone.

 The Third Industrial Revolution 1969